jge162/Python_Scripts/README.md

 # Issues

-If you run accross any issues or bugs, please open a [issue](https://github.com/jge162/Python_Scripts/issues/new) in repo so I can fix and/or patch.
+If you run accross any issues or bugs, please open an [issue](https://github.com/jge162/Python_Scripts/issues/new) in repo so I can fix and/or patch.
 Thanks.

 # License